ritwikrohan7/ML_project_601.675_Abhay_Bhupendra_Ritwik/README.md

 iii) Ritwik Rohan (rrohan2@jh.edu)

 ### Our Dataset
 We have kept our dataset in this google drive.
 Also you need to mount this drive in the notebook to run the codes.
-We have give the access to anyone with this link.
+We have given the access to anyone with this link.

 Google drive link: https://drive.google.com/drive/folders/1Gz29NftwsLkPvRwlYkzjzYFO1qsGCdtH?usp=sharing